 You may need to give vitamins to your child if they can't eat certain foods.
 This can help prevent any nutritional deficiencies.
 Discuss this with your child's healthcare provider.

-If your child is at risk of a severe allergic reaction, talk with your child's provider.
+If your child is at risk for a severe allergic reaction, talk with your child's provider.
 Ask about getting epinephrine auto-injectors for use in case of a reaction.
 Two epinephrine auto-injectors should be with your child at all times.
-If your child is in school, meet with the principal and teachers.
+If your child is in school, meet with the principal, school nurse, and teachers.
 Tell them about your child's food allergies.
 And help them create an emergency plan in case your child has an allergic response to a food allergen.
 Make sure that appropriate school staff have immediate access to 2 epinephrine auto-injectors at all times, including on the playground and for field trips.

 Talk with your child's healthcare provider about seeing an allergist for allergy testing.
 Many children's allergies change over time.
-As some children grow older they are able to safely bring foods back into their diet.
+As some children grow older, they are able to safely bring foods back into their diet.
 This should be done with an allergist's supervision.